grumpyjames/birding-almanac/features/a-200-bird-year/part-16-pulborough-brooks.md

 five to ten minutes out from the reserve.
 Well done, sleep governor.

 In those ten minutes, I work out that I have neglected to bring my RSPB membership card.
-Much faffing and attempting to contact AB2 ensures, with little success.
+Much faffing and attempting to contact AB2 ensues, with little success.
 Curses.
 In the end, the reserve staff don't even check; the non-RSPB members have been given free passes, so it's assumed that non-pass holders are members (accurate, I suppose; the group seems to be free